Not to be confused with the Sylvester Stallone film of the same name.

-The show focused on Simon Ferguson (played by Curry) a former actor and star of a daytime soap opera who was recently fired from his job (Due to him showing up at work drunk once too often and forgetting his lines).
-He ends up at a hotel in Boston where he is reunited with his ex-wife Hadley Martin (played by Potts).
-He then ends up employed at the hotel while mooching off of Martin's kindness and dealing with not only a good-hearted yet annoying child named Daniel Martin (Hadley's son), but also a very obsessed fan, Yorgo (played by Steve Carell), who happens to be the hotel's chef, and Hadley's rebellious teen daughter, Gwen.
+The show focused on Simon Ferguson (Curry), a former actor and star of a daytime soap opera who was recently fired from his job (due to him showing up at work drunk once too often and forgetting his lines).
+He ends up at a hotel in Boston where he is reunited with his ex-wife Hadley Martin (Potts).
+He then ends up employed at the hotel while mooching off of Martin's kindness and dealing with not only a good-hearted yet annoying child named Daniel Martin (Hadley's son), but also a very obsessed fan, Yorgo (Carell), who happens to be the hotel's chef, and Hadley's rebellious teen daughter, Gwen.

 This show provides examples of: